-Here Y_0 and Y_1 represent parental income in the two periods.
+Here $Y_0$ and $Y_1$ represent parental income in the two periods.
 The constraint set can include regular budget constraints for monetary investments in children, time constraints, and also knowledge or ability constraints that depend on parental skills.

-3.2 Sources of educational inequality
+3.2 Sources of Educational Inequality

 Our setup allows for a number of sources of educational inequality.
-Inequality can arise in terms of the actual skills acquired at different ages $(s_0, s_1, \text{and } s_2)$ and in terms of the inputs and influences from parents, educational institutions, and the environment.
-When focusing on inequality in the overall skills acquired by the end of childhood s_2 , we can identify the following sources of inequality:
+Inequality can arise in terms of the actual skills acquired at different ages ( $s_0$ , $s_1$ , and $s_2$ ) and in terms of the inputs and influences from parents, educational institutions, and the environment.
+When focusing on inequality in the overall skills acquired by the end of childhood $s_2$ , we can identify the following sources of inequality:

 1. Inequality in parental skills.
-Parents are heterogeneous in initial skills S_f and S_m .
+Parents are heterogeneous in initial skills $S_f$ and $S_m$ .
 For given other inputs, inequality in parental skills will result in inequality in children's skills.

 - 2. Assortative mating.
 A second source of educational inequality is assortative mating.
-If, for given inequality in the mother's skill S_f and other inputs, there is a positive correlation between the two parents' skills, educational inequality will be higher. - 3.
+If, for given inequality in the mother's skill $S_f$ and other inputs, there is a positive correlation between the two parents' skills, educational inequality will be higher. - 3.
 Inequality in parental inputs.
-Educational inequality can also arise from inequality in parental investments I_0 and I_1 .
+Educational inequality can also arise from inequality in parental investments I0 and I1.
 These investments are choices; inequality in investments are a proximate cause of educational inequality, but there are also ultimate causes for why different parents make different choices.
 Relevant factors include: - (a) Economic inequality.
-Inequality in parental income Y_0 and Y_1 determines how affordable parenting investments are for parents of greater and lesser means.
+Inequality in parental income $Y_0$ and $Y_1$ determines how affordable parenting investments are for parents of greater and lesser means.
 These income differences, in turn, may depend on educational, wage, and wealth inequality across parents.
 They can also arise from factors such as single parenthood, which may limit parental resources. - (b) Inequality in parental ability and skills.
-The parental skills S_f and S_m , in addition to having a direct impact on the child's initial skills s_0 , may also affect parents' relative ability to provide effective educational investments. - (c) Inequality in preferences and aspirations.
-Parents may differ in their overall degree of altruism toward children z, which translates into their willingness to invest in them.
-Moreover, there may also be inequality in parents' aspirations for their children; for example, how they weigh economic success vs other aspects of their children's quality of life.
-Such differences would be captured by variation in the function $W(\cdot)$.
+The parental skills Sf and Sm, in addition to having a direct impact on the child's initial skills s0, may also affect parents' relative ability to provide effective educational investments. - (c) Inequality in preferences and aspirations.
+Parents may differ in their overall degree of altruism towards children z, which translates into their willingness to invest in them.
+Moreover, there may also be inequality in parents' aspirations for their children; for example, how they weigh economic success versus other aspects of their children's quality of life.
+Such differences would be captured by variation in the function $W(\cdot)$ .